COMMITMENT TO THE ENVIRONMENT AND SUSTAINABILITY STRATEGY

 In order to set these objectives, the Institution has calculated the financed portfolios' carbon footprint at the 2022 year-end using the methodologies and databases most commonly employed by international organisations and institutions at a sectoral level.

-Based on an analysis of the different portfolios and sectors' emissions, the Institution's Board of Directors has approved the setting of interim decarbonisation goals for the most greenhouse-gas-intensive sectors which contribute most to its carbon footprint, which are: Oil & Gas, Energy and the Residential Mortgage Portfolio.
+Based on an analysis of the different portfolios and sectors' emissions, the Institution's Board of Directors approved in April 2023 the setting of interim decarbonisation goals for the most greenhouse-gas-intensive sectors which contribute most to its carbon footprint, which are: oil & gas, energy and the residential mortgage portfolio.

 In order to set these objectives, the implementation of carbon footprint calculation methodologies has been combined with the use of benchmark climate scenarios for the different sectors' decarbonisation, taking into consideration the evolution forecast for the Institution's portfolios and strategy, as well as the interim decarbonisation goals set by the different counterparties.